IATI/IATI-Extra-Documentation/en/organisation-standard/overview.rst

 ========
 These overview pages provide initial guidance and information about the **IATI organisation standard**.

-These are intended as initial overview of the key aspects of the **IATI organisation standard**.

 Further guidance, examples and specific details can be found in the :doc:`reference </organisation-standard/iati-organisations/>` section.

 .. toctree::